GISCODE/arcgis-python-api2022/talks/uc2018/Plenary/pools/README.md

 # Swimming pool detection and classification using deep learning
 This project was presented at the Esri UC 2018 Plenary session.
 This repository contains code for creating a swimming pool detector.
 However, with minor modifications it can be trained to detect objects of different types from aerial, drone or satellite imagery.
-The the following blog articles outline our approach.
+The following blog articles outline our approach.

 * [Medium blog: Swimming pool detection and classification using deep learning](https://medium.com/geoai/swimming-pool-detection-and-classification-using-deep-learning-aaf4a3a5e652)